 - Impression Counter - Google confirmed that Page Impressions are counted when a public service ad (or alternate ad url or color) is displayed.

 - Your site is unique - all these things may not matter, the best location, format, and color is different for every site.
 So again, go experiment.

 Haven't signed up for AdSense Yet?

 AdSense Optimization Tips (from google) was first published on July 21, 2005.

-If you like reading about advertising, adsense, google, optimization, or tips then you might also like:
+If you like reading about adsense, google, optimization, tips, or advertising then you might also like: